blackstork-io/fabric/docs/plugins/crowdstrike/data-sources/falcon_vulnerabilities.md

 {{< breadcrumbs 2 >}}

-{{< plugin-resource-header "blackstork/crowdstrike" "crowdstrike" "v0.4.2" "falcon_detection_details" "data source" >}}
+{{< plugin-resource-header "blackstork/crowdstrike" "crowdstrike" "v0.4.2" "falcon_vulnerabilities" "data source" >}}

 ## Description
-The `falcon_detection_details` data source fetches detection details from Falcon API.
+The `falcon_vulnerabilities` data source fetches environment vulnerabilities from Falcon Spotlight API.

 ## Installation

-To use `falcon_detection_details` data source, you must install the plugin `blackstork/crowdstrike`.
+To use `falcon_vulnerabilities` data source, you must install the plugin `blackstork/crowdstrike`.

 To install the plugin, add the full plugin name to the `plugin_versions` map in the Fabric global configuration block (see [Global configuration]({{< ref "configs.md#global-configuration" >}}) for more details), as shown below: